-Pro Tip: One thing to note, this is pretty much a hike.
-You will be climbing up a mountain, so dress accordingly (or just be prepared to sweat).
+Pro Tip: If you want to get your hike on, do note that you will be climbing up a mountain, so dress accordingly (or just be prepared to sweat in your day clothes).
 The hike to the summit of the mountain and back takes about 2-3 hours, however, you can turn back at any time and return the way you came.
 Don’t forget to bring bug spray.

 Explore The Higashiyama District

 Around the entrance of Kiyomizudera, you’ll find busy streets lining the Higashiyama District, perfect for strolling and exploring!

 Make sure to visit some shops in the area, selling products ranging from pottery and ceramics to local sweets to souvenirs.